-OFFSET CALCULATION FOR RMS: The RMS system provides benefits citywide and a proportionate share of the cost can be included in the impact fee program.
+An offset is applied for any alternative revenue dedicated to paying for a portion of the same type of improvements funded by impact fees.
+The Police DIF is expected to include offsets for secondary property taxes (debt) and for the Record Management System (RMS).
+The debt offset reflects the share of growth-related police facilities that have been funded through bonds that will be repaid with secondary property tax revenue.
+While the debt offset amount is still be reviewed by staff, a placeholder has been incorporated into the net fee calculation table in anticipation that a debt offset will be included.
+The RMS system provides benefits citywide and only a proportionate share of the cost can be included in the impact fee program.
 Since the remaining cost of RMS will be covered using alternative revenues, and since some of those revenues will come from new development within the impact fee area, it is necessary to calculate an offset for the non-impact fee cost of the RMS system.
-The following table provides the values used to calculate the RMS offset per EDU.